 In July 2011, working with World Challenge, the college’s expedition included about two weeks trekking in the Himalaya and a week doing some renovation work in a school.
 Photographs from the expedition can be found here and the blog of the early stages of the trip can be found here.

-In 2012 we will be going to Thailand and Cambodia with World Challenge.
+In 2012 the students visited Thailand and Cambodia with World Challenge.

 In 2013, the expedition for students who started college in September 2011will be run in conjunction with Outlook Expeditions and will visit Namibia, Zambia and Botswana.
 As well as the opportunity to trek in the Namib desert, there will be a local project to get involved in and a chance to see the wildlife of the Okavango Delta and visit Victoria Falls.
 The details and itinerary of the expedition will be arranged by the students to reflect what they want from the trip.